If I had a dollar for every person I’ve heard say…

 … I’d be one rich bitch.

 The thing is, a digital nomad ISN’T a job!
 It’s a person who happens to have a job that can be done remotely.
-And there are heaps of digital nomad jobs out there too!
+And there are tons of digital nomad jobs out there too!
 You may even be able to get into one faster than you think.

 Companies are catching on to this massive money saver and they don’t want your ass in their office costing them more money!